VegOut

 It looks like a sudden personality shift - but it’s often a quiet tipping point, where the effort to be approved of finally outweighs the reward.
 For some, that moment never comes.
 For others, it changes everything - because once approval stops paying off, there’s nothing left to perform for.

-You've seen both types.
+Everyone has seen both types.

 And then there's the other person.
 The one who's still performing.
 Still managing everyone's feelings.
 Still saying yes when they mean no. Still exhausted but unable to stop because stopping feels like dying.